-Strawberry Champagne Soup, served hot or cold, is the perfect side dish or appetizer for Valentine’s Day, baby showers, bridal showers, or breakfast in bed!
+Strawberry Champagne Soup, served hot or as a chilled soup, is the perfect side dish or appetizer for Valentine’s Day, baby showers, bridal showers, or just breakfast in bed!

 I found a similar recipe in one of my favorite new cookbooks, Saveur Soups and Stews.
-I have a serious cookbook addiction and this one is just full of SO MUCH BEAUTY.
-Every style of comforting soup or stew is in this awesome book.
-When I saw they had included a Strawberry Soup with Balsamic Reduction I knew I had to try it, tweak it, and post it.
+I have a serious cookbook addiction and this cook book is just full of SO MUCH BEAUTY.
+Every style of comforting soup or stew recipe is in this awesome book.
+When I saw they had included a recipe for Strawberry Soup with Balsamic Reduction, I knew I had to try it, tweak it, and post it.
 I just had to.

 Strawberries are the perfect pairing with champagne, and both make me think of Valentine’s Day.
-Whether you sip this soup or eat it with a spoon, serve it hot or serve it cold; I think you’re going to love it.
+Whether you sip this soup or eat it with a spoon, serve it hot or serve a chilled soup, I think you are going to love it.

 - 1 cup champagne or prosecco

 - 1 cup plus 1/4 cup sugar, divided

 - Combine champagne, 1 cup sugar, and 1 1/2 cup water in a small saucepan and heat over medium high heat.
 Stir to dissolve the sugar.
 Once bubbling, reduce to a simmer and cook for 2 minutes.

 - Remove from the heat and pour into a high powered blender.

 - Add the strawberries and salt and blend on high until fully pureed and smooth.